Solutions · Use case

 How is success measured for predictive maintenance engagements?

 Measured by precision-at-k on lead-time-to-failure predictions calibrated against ground-truth incident logs (top-k predicted failures per week, scored against what actually happened), plus mean-time-to-detect (MTTD) on incidents the model surfaces.
-False-positive rate is tracked because every false alarm costs a maintenance crew dispatch.
-The evaluation harness is part of the deliverable, not an afterthought — we build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.
+We track false-positive rate, because every false alarm costs a crew dispatch.
+The evaluation harness is part of the deliverable, not an afterthought.
+We build it during the engagement so your team can run it against the next prompt, model, or pipeline change without us.

 Where does Veso AI NOT apply predictive maintenance?